mikemai2awesome/typesettings.css/README.md

 # Typesettings.css
-Typesettings.css is inspired by traditional graphic design fundamentals & the perfect lite design systems for any minimal website or article design.
+Typesettings.css is a lite design system for minimal website or article design, inspired by traditional graphic design fundamentals.
 No colors; no Javascript; no classes required!
 In version 2.x, the typography scales bigger, the design goes bolder, & contrast gets stronger.

 ## Basic Usage
 ### 1. Include typesettings.css in the HTML file's `<head>` section: